know-mad/myportfolio/README.md

 Objective was to build my professional personal portfolio using React.js on the Gatsby.js platform.
 The portfolio highlights my experience as a software engineer and shares my contact information for those that want to reach out.
-The website should include semantic HTML/CSS and be search engine optimized.

 ## Technologies Used
 1. HTML5